Autres avocats qui pourraient vous intéresser

 He has specialised in financial services law and regulation since 2008 and has significant experience advising businesses in the investment, banking, insurance and payments sectors on UK and EU regulatory requirements, as well as advising non-financial institutions on how regulation may impact their activities.
 In addition to spending time on secondment to a global financial institution, Daniel has worked at the regulator, where he gained practical insights into the implementation of policy proposals.

 Daniel is a core member of the firm's digital assets and Environmental, Social and Governance (ESG) groups and delivers the Investment Association's introductory ESG and TCFD training programmes.
-He is also a member of the Data, Disclosure and Metrics and the Transition to Net Zero working groups of the Climate Financial Risk Forum.
+He also participates in the Climate Financial Risk Forum.

 |2017 - 2019||Senior Associate, King & Spalding|